GiovanniNoe02/Classification-of-Emotions-using-EMO-DB/README.txt

 -------------------------------------------------------------------
 Project Directory Structure

-The project directory contains the following files and folders:
+The project directory contains the following files and folders (if a link is provided the file size excedes the limitations and must be downloaded from another source):

-- download.zip – the EMO-DB dataset
+- download.zip (http://emodb.bilderbar.info/index-1280.html) – the EMO-DB dataset (download it from the website and place it in the same directory as the other files)
 - audio.zip – the audio files we recorded for testing
 - Classification of Emotions using Emo-DB.pdf – the project report (not required, but included for completeness)
 - FDL_project_presentation.pdf – the project presentation slides